AdamSobieski/Argumentation/README.md

 ### Templating Systems

 [Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/).
 These systems could be explored instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
 Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.

+With solutions for knowledge-graph templating (see also: [Reasonable Ontology Templates (OTTR)](https://www.ottr.xyz/)), the expressiveness of knowledge-graph approaches to representing argument, see examples 2 and 3, could equal that expressiveness of the markup approach indicated in example 1.
+Knowledge-graph representations of argument would be able to refer to reusable argument templates used to generate them.

 ### Extensibility and Components